SvenRosvall/AutoLdrSpotDetector/docs/GroupMovingAverageDesign.md

 If the LDR value stays at this side of the threshold for a given time then the LDR is changed to a new state.

-The LDR value must stay above/below the threshold for a given time to trigger a state change.
+The default state decider algorithm is the TimedStateDecider.

 ## GroupMovingAverageDetectors Class
 In addition to fields defined in [AutoLdrSpotDetectors class](Design.md#autoldrspotdetectors-class)